jaescalo/terraform-akamai-examples/5_ModulesSnippets/README.md

-# Terraform Modules and JSON Snippets (3 Templating Options)
+# Terraform Modules with Akamai Examples

 TF Modules provide the next step of flexibility and code reutilization by executing all the modules or individual modules within different places.
 Generating different **state files** which can then be stored individually as well.